 Europe and GDPR

-How Global PEOs Help Businesses Expand into Europe
+How Global PEOs Help Companies Expand into Europe

 Globalization Partners allows you to hire local European employees without having to set up an entity in Europe.
 We handle compliance with European employment law and take care of payroll.
 When employment or data laws are updated in Europe, we automatically make sure you stay compliant.